 High-intensity interval training (HIIT) is a form of exercise performed in short bursts with periods of rest between intense energy expenditure.
-Due to the heavy workload and strain put on an individual when performing these exercises, the typical duration for this such exercise is 30 – 45 minutes.
-Due to the short time frame to perform HIIT training, this can be a great method of training where an individual does not have a lot of free time.
+Due to the heavy workload and strain when performing these exercises, the typical duration for such workouts is 30 – 45 minutes.
+Because of the short time frame to perform HIIT training, this can be a great method of training where an individual does not have a lot of free time.

 As with all exercise, HIIT starts with a moderate warm-up period in order to prepare the body for exercise.
 An individual would then perform several intense repetitions followed by medium intensity repetitions/rest periods and then repeat.
-This intense form of exercise should be performed at an individual’s maximum exertion capabilities.
+You should perform this intense form of exercise at your maximum exertion capabilities.

 Typical exercises for HIIT are aerobic exercises such as running or rowing where the intensity of exercise can be modified with the setting of a machine or by simply slowing down.